Use TemporaryFileSystem to hide files or directories from systemd services

 systemd[1]: Failed to start nginx.

-is missing.
+It looks like /usr/sbin/nginx is missing even though it is included with BindReadOnlyPaths, but in reality /lib/x86_64-linux-gnu is missing.
 Once I had my basic list of needed libraries, finding service specific dependencies got easier.
 Since now most binaries could start, even if failing immediately afterwards, I at least got more informative error messages from the app itself.
 These error messages would then complain about missing, inaccessible or non writeable paths, that I could add.
 If the service crashed without an error message, I used strace to find the last path the service tried to access, before crashing.
-To to this, I included strace in BindReadOnlyPaths
+To to this, I included strace in BindReadOnlyPaths and then added it at the beginning of ExecStart like this:

 BindReadOnlyPaths=/usr/bin/strace